scafi/learning-scafi-alchemist/README.md

 #### What happened
 This is the example described in [Quickstart](#quickstart) section.
-Particularly, the program consists in the description of the self-healing gradient: an algorithm that computes a gradient (i.e.,  a field mapping each device in the system with its minimum distance from the closest *source* device) field and automatically adjusts it after changes in the source set and the connectivity network (more details about gradients can be found in [Compositional Blocks for Optimal Self-Healing Gradients](https://ieeexplore-ieee-org.ezproxy.unibo.it/document/8064033)).
+Particularly, the program consists of the description of the self-healing gradient: an algorithm that computes a gradient (i.e.,  a field mapping each device in the system with its minimum distance from the closest *source* device) field and automatically adjusts it after changes in the source set and the connectivity network (more details about gradients can be found in [Compositional Blocks for Optimal Self-Healing Gradients](https://ieeexplore-ieee-org.ezproxy.unibo.it/document/8064033)).
 #### What is inside
 |Configuration File|ScaFi Program File|